Are you wondering what customers think about your product? Are you looking for the best NPS software that would help you find that out?

 #1.
 Basic Email Marketing or Survey Tools

-You can deliver NPS surveys to customers in many ways.
-You can (and should) display the survey as an in-app popup, for example, trigger it on the website, or distribute it via email.
+You can deliver online surveys to customers in many ways.
+You can (and should) display the survey as an in-app popup, for example, trigger it on the website, or distribute it via email or SMS, for example.

 However, if you want to run a simple survey only, focusing on a single delivery channel, then, you could do it with a simple email marketing platform.